hbisneto/FileSystemPro/README.md

 # Usage Example

-These directories are dynamically generated based on the operating system platform (linux, darwin for Mac, and Windows)
+These directories are dynamically generated based on the operating system platform (Linux, Mac and Windows)
 #

 <details>